 Atka mackerel are primarily zooplanktivores, consuming mainly euphausiids and calanoid copepods (Yang 1996, Yang and Nelson 2000, Yang 2003, Yang et al. 2006).
 Other zooplankton prey include larvaceans, gastropods, jellyfish, pteropods, amphipods, isopods, and shrimp (Yang and Nelson 2000, Yang 2003, Yang et al. 2006).
 Atka mackerel also consume fish, such as sculpins, juvenile Pacific halibut, eulachon, Pacific sand lance, juvenile Kamchatka flounder, juvenile pollock, and eelpouts, in small proportions relative to zooplankton (Yang and Nelson 2000, Yang et al. 2006, Aydin et al. 2007).
 The proportions of these various prey groups consumed by Atka mackerel vary with year and location (Yang and Nelson 2000).
-The diet of Atka mackerel in the GOA differs from their more diverse diet at the core of their range in AI, where they feed on copepods, polychaetes, deepwater mytophids, squids, and other invertebrates (Ortiz, 2007).
+The diet of Atka mackerel in the GOA differs from their more diverse diet at the core of their range in AI, where they feed on copepods, polychaetes, deep-water myctophids, squids, and other invertebrates (Ortiz, 2007).

-Monitoring trends in Atka mackerel prey populations may, in the future, help elucidate Atka mackerel population trends.
-There is no long-term time continuous time series of zooplankton biomass information available for the western GOA; however, there are six years (1998-2003) of zooplankton information along the Seward hydrographic line (extending offshore from the mouth of Resurrection Bay).
-This data shows that zooplankton composition and biomass varies with year, season, and the location of the front between the nearshore Alaska coastal current and the further offshore Alaska stream (Coyle and Pinchuk 2006).
-The time series of euphausiid biomass indicates that they were more abundant in 2002 and 2003, both inshore and offshore of the shelf-break front than in previous years (Coyle and Pinchuk 2006).
+Zooplankton species composition and biomass vary with ocean temperature, season, and the location of the front between the nearshore Alaska coastal current and the further offshore Alaska stream (Coyle and Pinchuk 2006, Kimmel and Duffy-Anderson 2020, Arimitsu et al. 2021).
 The primary euphausiids species found offshore is Euphausia pacifica, whereas, inshore of the front, Thysanoessa inermis and T. spinifera are the dominant euphausiids species (Coyle and Pinchuk 2006).
 Both E. pacifica and T. inermis are consumed by GOA Atka mackerel (Yang 1999).
+Matta et al. (2020) found growth of Atka mackerel corresponded negatively to years of higher pink salmon returns (generally odd years), indicating potential for competition around copepod prey.